epictitus/crunch-fitness/cr-db/README.md

 For cleansed datasets where column values have been normalized, it occurred to me that this is the kind of thing that the SAS dataset file format was designed for.
-(To be clear, I'm not recommending you use SAS *software*.)
+(To be clear, I'm not recommending you use SAS *software*, but rather use a file format that has similar advantages to SAS datasets.)
+The SAS file format I was most familar with has fixed-width column storage.
-The file format (at least the version I was familar with) has fixed-width column storage.
 Fixed-width columns in binary format can make it very efficient to index column values, chunk values for streaming, quickly marshall to Python data types, etc.

 When googling "Mongo BSON document too large" I ran across [GridFS](https://docs.mongodb.com/manual/core/gridfs/):